Home

 Why a GM truck instead of Ford or Dodge?

 The 2500HD, GMC or Chevy, is a fine towing vehicle.
-We prefer the extended cab since we only 1 percent of the time would need the rear seating and admire more the looks of ext cab.
-We eschewed the 8' long bed because (1) we don't want to carry more than we can stuff in the shorter bed, and (2) the longer wheelbase creates a frustrating delay in the trailer's turns when backing.
+A Ram or Ford would be fine too.
+We think we're brand indifferent.
+We prefer the extended cab since we only 1 percent of the time would need the rear seating and admire more the proportions of extended cab.
+We eschewed the 8' long bed because (1) we don't want to carry more than we can stuff in the 6.5' bed, and (2) the longer wheelbase creates a frustrating response delay in the trailer's turns when backing.

 Friends with the 6L gas engine in GMC or Chevy do just fine with 31' trailers, so the loss of the 8.1L engine appears to be no biggie.
 You would have a 4.10 rear end and the higher gearing will spin your engine a little faster, better within its power curve.
-Fuel economy on the 6L is at least as good as ours.
+Fuel economy on the 6L is at least as good (it could hardly be worse) as ours.
 The only apparent benefit of our largest engine might be a longer life, since engine parts are spinning so slowly much of the time.
+We'll see.

 Return to top